rtk0c/dont-starve-mods/KeybindLib/README.md

 - "mod[ifiers] mask" is the upper 16 bits of an input mask, that describes the modifier states.
 - "keycode" is the lower 16 bits of an input mask, that describes the non-modifier key.
 Matches vanilla's KEY_xxx in `constants.lua`.
 - "key" is any on/off stateful input, so it can be keyboard keys or mouse buttons or controller buttons.

+[^1]: Don't Starve's mod loader does not properly handle client-only mods dependencies yet.
+However it is still nice to declare this information properly, in case one day, this is fixed. https://forums.kleientertainment.com/forums/topic/147510-help-mod_dependecies-isnt-working-for-me-and-i-have-no-idea-why/?do=findComment&comment=1632937